-Dill - Wikipedia Dill (Anethum graveolens) is an annual herb in the celery family Apiaceae [2] It is native to North Africa, Iran, and the Arabian Peninsula; [3] it is grown widely in Eurasia, where its leaves and seeds are used as a herb or spice for flavouring food
+Dill - Wikipedia Dill (Anethum graveolens) is an annual herb in the celery family Apiaceae [2] Native to North Africa and West Asia, dill is grown widely in Eurasia, where its leaves and seeds are used as a herb or spice for flavouring food

 How to Grow and Care for Dill - The Spruce Dill is a culinary herb grown as an annual for its leaves, seeds, and flowers, which are used in seasoning pickled foods, often jarred, canned, and stored for winter Its feathery foliage tastes like a cross between celery and fennel